Testimonial ++ Internship ++ Great Britain

 The sightseeing tour I participated in, was completely in vain.
 We started at Green Park, passed the 10th Downing Street and arrived at the Buckingham Palace, we also walked by the Elizabeth Tower (aka.
 Big Ben) and the Westminster Abbey.
 That was it.

 Therefore, I decided to explore the city on my own.
 I went over the Westminster Bridge right to the London Eye.
-Afterwards I visited the Borough Market and last but not least the Tower Bridge.
-Thanks to my mobile phone, I could to check the distance, which I covered during the day.
+Afterward, I visited the Borough Market and last but not least the Tower Bridge.
+Thanks to my mobile phone, I could check the distance, which I covered during the day.
 Since there are so many things to visit in this city, I didn't even notice that I walked approximately 17 kilometers.

 Another small hint: You have to visit some of the museums!
 There are a lot of interesting ones, which you can visit for free if you don't want to see a specific kind of exhibition.

 I was an intern at a large event agency, which was really great.
 The internship didn't have anything to do with my bachelor study program.
-Nevertheless, I took advantage out of my work in the marketing and sales sector, on which I want to focus during my master's program.
+Nevertheless, I took advantage of my work in the marketing and sales sector, on which I want to focus during my master's program.

 Even though the work at the agency distinguished from the work as an engineer, I had fun accomplishing my tasks.
 This was perhaps down to the fact that my colleges were very friendly and helpful.
 They understood, that it is hard for a foreigner to communicate in a different language.
 Despite some communication problems, they always knew what I was trying to say in the end.